DCS-Sherlock/Sherlock/README.md

 ## IDEA support
-The project comes with out of the box IntelliJ IDEA support.
+The gradle project comes with IntelliJ IDEA support.
 To use:

 ```New project from existing sources -> Import project -> Import project from external model -> gradle -> uncheck "Create seperate module per source set"```